 Justa Solis married Don Norberto Kalaw Katigbak, recipient of the grand cross of the Order of Queen Isabel La Catolica of Spain which he received for his major contributions in the development of the wealth of Lipa during its heydays as the coffee producing center.
 Two of their children were linked with Dr. Jose Rizal.
 Mariano Solis Katigbak was his best friend during their student days at Ateneo.
 Mariano’s sister Segunda Solis Katigbak was the national hero’s first love interest.

 Doña Patricia died after giving birth to his son Isidro.
 He later died in infancy.

 Don Celestino and Doña Jacoba had several children: Salvadora, Filomena, Marcelina, Catalina, Germana and only son, Bernardo.

 Filomena Solis married Don Catalino Dimayuga.
 In 1889, Catalino entrusted their son, Lauro Solis Dimayuga, to Dr. Jose Rizal to personally advise him concerning his studies and in matters affecting his health.
 Lauro joined the indios bravos, a group that Rizal organized in Madrid.
 He was chosen to challenge to a duel Wenceslao Retana, who had written offensive remarks against Filipinos.
-For this he earned the title “The Fearless Batangueño”.
+For this, he earned the title “The Fearless Batangueño”.
 He was very active in the propaganda movement and wrote two articles criticizing the friars and the Spaniards on the way they looked at the Filipinos.
 These were entitled “Las Bellas Lipenses” and “Una Frase de Amor”.
-These articles were sent through Don Benito Katigbak Reyes however these were intercepted and came to the hands of the frailes of Batangas.
+These articles were sent by Don Benito Katigbak Reyes, however, these were intercepted and came to the hands of the frailes of Batangas.
 They made a plot against him by falsely accusing him of sacrilegious handling of the sacred host.
 The guardia civil arrested Lauro.
 He was imprisoned in the Batangas provincial jail and subsequently executed without a fair trial in 1897.